National Vanguard (United States): Activities

-Since the reorganization of National Vanguard, the group has been focused upon unit meetings and the distribution of fliers.
-A boycott against the hardware chain The Home Depot was started because of its stance on undocumented immigrants.
-Units in Florida, Nevada, and New Jersey appear to be the most active.
-Members are attempting to form a new political party in Nevada: the White People's Party.
-One plank in the party's platform calls for "the White Race" to be placed on the endangered species list since "all relevant laws are working against the continued existence of Whites."

-In the wake of Hurricane Katrina, which struck the US Gulf Coast on August 29, 2005, a National Vanguard First Response Team was organized to help white families in Alabama and Mississippi on September 20, 2005.
-Their decision to help only white victims has been described as reprehensible.
+In the wake of Hurricane Katrina, which struck the US Gulf Coast on August 29, 2005, a National Vanguard First Response Team was organized to help only white families in Alabama and Mississippi on September 20, 2005, which has been described as reprehensible.

 In 2005, National Vanguard showcased the pop-music duo Prussian Blue, twin sisters from Bakersfield, California, Lynx and Lamb Gaede, whom the organization hoped would "be breaking new ground... creating an entire genre of pro-White music" that will cross over to mainstream audiences.
-Their mother, April, is a writer and activist for National Vanguard.